Quantum state of a suspended mirror coupled to cavity light -- Wiener filter analysis of the pendulum and rotational modes: Wiener filter and conditional covariance

 The filter $H_{\delta q}(\omega)$ which minimizes the mean square difference between the true value $\delta q$ and the estimated value $\delta q_{\text{e}}(\omega)$ is called the Wiener filter.
 We can determine the Wiener filters for the other variables in a similar manner.

 To determine the Wiener filter, we must consider the causal part of $H_{\rm opt}(\omega)$,

-where $[Z(\omega)]_{+}$ is the causal component of $Z(\omega)$, and $S^\pm_{X_AX_A}(\omega)$ is defined by Eq.~(\ref{SSS}).
-Here, "causal" means considering positive dissipation to guarantee physically correct behavior of damped oscillation.
+where $[Z(\omega)]_{+}$ is the causal component of $Z(\omega)$, and $S^\pm_{X_AX_A}(\omega)$ is explicitly defined by Eq.~(\ref{SSS}) in Appendix A. Here, "causal" means considering positive dissipation to guarantee the physically correct behavior of damped oscillation.
 Conversely, "non-causal" means negative dissipation which implies physically incorrect behavior of diverging amplitude.
-We determine these Wiener filters as described below.